 3) Set the BS in the declared direction to be tested.

 4) Connect the BS tester generating the wanted signal, multipath fading simulators and AWGN generators to a test antenna via a combining network in OTA test setup, as shown in annex E.3.
-Each of the demodulation branch signals should be transmitted on each polarization of the test antenna(s).
+Each of the demodulation branch signals should be transmitted on one polarization of the test antenna(s).